-- 3.1 As part of the Section 106 agreements, local authorities can apply eligibility criteria in addition to the national criteria described above. - 3.2 First Homes are designed to allow people to get on the housing ladder in their local area, and in particular to ensure that key workers providing essential services are able to buy homes in the areas where they work.

-To be eligible for a First Home in South Tyneside:
+- 15. As part of the Section 106 agreements, local authorities can apply eligibility criteria in addition to the national criteria described above. - 16.
+First Homes are designed to allow people to get on the housing ladder in their local area, and in particular to ensure that key workers providing essential services are able to buy homes in the areas where they work.
+To be eligible for a First Home in South Tyneside: - a) Purchasers (or, if a joint purchase, all the purchasers) must be first-time buyers. - b) In higher value areas of the Borough (Cleadon, East Boldon and Whitburn) First homes must be discounted by a minimum of 40% against the market value. - c) In the rest of South Tyneside First Homes must be discounted by a minimum of 30% against the market value. - d) The first sale must be at a price no higher than £250,000 after the discount is applied.
+The price cap will not apply to any subsequent sales. - e) A purchaser (or, if a joint purchase, all the purchasers) should have a combined annual household income not exceeding £80,000. - f) Purchasers must use a mortgage or home purchase plan (if required to comply with Islamic law) to fund at least 50% of the discounted purchase price. - g) The home will be used as the purchasers sole or primary residence. - h) Purchasers must have a local connection to South Tyneside (or in the case of a joint purchase at least one of the joint purchasers meets the Local Connection Criteria).
+This usually means being a person within at least one of the following categories:

-- a) Purchasers (or, if a joint purchase, all the purchasers) must be first-time buyers. - b) Across South Tyneside First Homes must be discounted by a minimum of 30% against the market value. - c) The first sale must be at a price no higher than £250,000 after the discount is applied.
-The price cap will not apply to any subsequent sales. - d) A purchaser (or, if a joint purchase, all the purchasers) should have a combined annual household income not exceeding £80,000. - e) Purchasers must use a mortgage or home purchase plan (if required to comply with Islamic law) to fund at least 50% of the discounted purchase price. - f) The home will be used as the purchasers sole or primary residence. - g) Purchasers must have a local connection to South Tyneside (or in the case of a joint purchase at least one of the joint purchasers meets the Local Connection Criteria).
-This usually means being a person within at least one of the following categories: - (i) A person who has had their main place of residence locally for at least 6 months of the preceding 12 months. - (ii) A person who has had their main place of residence locally for at least 3 of the preceding 5 years. - (iii) A person who is employed locally or is to be employed locally or has retired from employment locally and wishes to remain in the local area. - (iv) A person whose work provides local services and who needs to live locally. - (v) A person who is a former member of the armed forces who is returning to live in the local area upon discharge. - (vi) A person who has long standing connections with the local area, such as the child of a local resident or elderly person, who needs to move back to the local area to care for or be cared for by relatives or other carers. - 3.3 Any local criteria that apply to the buyer (local connection, key worker or a lower household income cap) falls away if a First Home has not been sold within 3 months of marketing, and national criteria would then apply, as indicated in the Written Ministerial Statement.
-Local criteria that apply to the First Home (discount levels and price caps) do not change after the first 3 months of marketing. - 3.4 Please note that in recognition of the unique circumstances of the Armed Forces, the local connection criteria will not be applied for all active members of the Armed Forces, divorced/separated spouses, or civil partners of current members of the Armed Forces, spouses or civil partners of a deceased member of the armed forces (if their death was wholly or partly caused by their service) and veterans within 5 years of leaving the armed forces.

-3.5 The following are acceptable evidence to demonstrate eligibility:
+- (i) A person who has had their main place of residence locally for at least 6 months of the preceding 12 months. - (ii) A person who has had their main place of residence locally for at least 3 of the preceding 5 years. - (iii)A person who is employed locally or is to be employed locally or has retired from employment locally and wishes to remain in the local area. - (iv)A person whose work provides local services and who needs to live locally. - (v) A person who is a former member of the armed forces who is returning to live in the local area upon discharge. - (vi)A person who has long standing connections with the local area, such as the child of a local resident or elderly person, who needs to move back to the local area to care for or be cared for by relatives or other carers. - 17.
+Any local criteria that apply to the buyer local connection, key worker or a lower household income cap falls away if a First Home has not been sold within 3 months of marketing, and national criteria would then apply, as indicated in the Written Ministerial Statement.
+Local criteria that apply to the First Home discount levels and price caps do not change after the first 3 months of marketing. - 18.
+Please note that in recognition of the unique circumstances of the Armed Forces, local connection criteria will not be applied for all active members of the Armed Forces, divorced/separated spouses, or civil partners of current members of the Armed Forces, spouses or civil partners of a deceased member of the armed forces (if their death was wholly or partly caused by their service) and veterans within 5 years of leaving the armed forces. - 19.
+The following are acceptable evidence to demonstrate eligibility: